-Soaps are mixtures of sodium or potassium salts derived from fatty acids and alkali solutions in a process called saponification.
+Soaps are simply mixtures of sodium or potassium salts derived from fatty acids and alkali solutions during a process called saponification.
 Each soap molecule is made of a long, non-polar, hydrophobic (repelled by water) hydrocarbon chain (the "tail") capped by a polar, hydrophilic (water-soluble) "salt" head.
 Because soap molecules have both polar and non-polar properties, they're great emulsifiers, which means they can disperse one liquid into another.

 When you wash your dirty hands with soap and water, the tails of the soap molecules are repelled by water and attracted to oils, which attract dirt.
 The tails cluster together and form structures called micelles, trapping the dirt and oils.
 The micelles are negatively charged and soluble in water, so they repel each other and remain dispersed in water—and can easily be washed away.